-Vaping hash involves the use of a heating device called a vaporizer, which heats the hash to its boiling point, producing a pure vapor designed for inhalation.
+Thankfully, we have come much farther because of technology.
+Vaping hash now mostly involves the use of a heating device called a vaporizer, which heats the hash to its boiling point, producing a pure vapor designed for inhalation.
 Vaping offers near-immediate effects because once inhaled the botanical compounds are absorbed quickly through the lungs.

-Dabbing hash involves using a “dab ring” or uniquely adapted water pipe to place the cannabis concentrate onto a hot surface to produce a smoke-free, cannabinoid-rich vapor that is inhaled.
-Similar to vaping, with dabbing, the hash’s cannabinoids enter the bloodstream nearly instantaneously for near immediate effects.
+Dabbing hash involves using a “dab rig” or uniquely adapted water pipe to place the cannabis concentrate onto a hot surface to produce a smoke-free, cannabinoid-rich vapor that is inhaled.
+Similar to vaping, with dabbing, the hash’s cannabinoids enter the bloodstream nearly instantaneously through the lungs for near immediate effects.

 Just as with vaping, your results dabbing hash will vary by how pure your hash is.
 Ideally, you want what is called full melt hash, meaning it will fully melt and vaporize away on a hot dab nail, instead of leaving behind burnt residue of plant material.
 Most people use high purity marijuana extracts like shatter or wax, made using solvents like butane or CO2, or rosin, which is made without solvents using heat and pressure.

 How to Smoke Hash